 “These are disenfranchised people,” Mt.
 Diablo’s Wogan said.
 “Who would come to school board meetings and say we need these programs?”

-Filed under: Foster care, High School Completion, K-12 Challenges, Interventions, Local Control Funding Formula, Poverty, Reporting & Analysis, School Finance, Students · Tags: Categorical Funding, Categorical Programs, David Gordon, Foster Youth, Jerry Brown
+Filed under: Foster care, High School Completion, K-12 Reform, Local Control Funding Formula, Poverty, Reporting & Analysis, School Finance, Students · Tags: Categorical Funding, Categorical Programs, David Gordon, Foster Youth, Jerry Brown